Warning: Low Battery Mode

-You’re fatigued.
-Irritable.
-Too hot or too cold.
-Have unexplained weight gain or weight loss.
+But the side effects of a body in low-battery mode are no fun: you’re fatigued, irritable, too hot or too cold, you have unexplained weight gain or weight loss, high cholesterol, hormone imbalance, and possibly infertility.
 Hypothyroidism, hyperthyroidism, and other thyroid problems all have different symptoms, but they have one thing in common: You don’t feel right and no one seems to be able to fix it.

 Understanding the Thyroid Gland

 The thyroid is a small, butterfly-shaped gland in the neck, located in front of the trachea.
 It is responsible for storing and releasing the hormones that control the speed of your metabolism.
 If the thyroid’s production of the hormones triiodothyronine (T3) and thyroxine (T4) is disrupted, a thyroid disorder can develop.